SahilTChaudhary/sahiltchaudhary.github.io/_pages/industryexperience.md

   </figure>
 * <h2>ArcelorMittal Nippon Steel India Limited, Hazira, Gujarat, India</h2>
   <h3>Graduate Engineer Trainee (June 2022 - March 2023)</h3>
-  * Core Skills - Communication, Teamwork, Cross-Team Collaboration, Multitasking, Problem Identification and Solving
+  * <b>Core Skills:</b> Communication, Teamwork, Cross-Team Collaboration, Multitasking, Problem Identification and Solving
   * Control Room Operations
   * Ensured the smooth running of different processes such as conveyors, skip charging, material charging and discharging, coal blending, coal drying, slag granulation plant, and machinery involved in all the areas within Material Handling
   * Assisted and collaborated with Field Engineers to resolve problems such as malfunctioning, errors or issues with  the equipment and machinery, ensuring safety, and productivity of the Plant